Announcing the 2020 Adobe Creative Residents and Community Fund

 by Mala Sharma

-This year, in response to the extensive need in the creative community for support due to COVID-19, we’ve decided to restructure the program to benefit many more people.
+This year, in response to the extensive need in the creative community for support due to COVID-19, we’ve decided to restructure the programme to benefit many more people.
 We will have just two Creative Residents this year – but in addition to welcoming our new class of Creative Residents, we are excited to announce a $1 million Creative Residency Community Fund that will enable us to support many more creators with funding for their personal projects and hiring them for Adobe-commissioned projects over the next year.

 Maddy Beard is exploring the use of interaction design to promote mindfulness in daily life in a time when people are increasingly reliant on technology.
 She’s partnering with brands to design experiences that help people use tech as a tool rather than a crutch.
 She’s sharing her designs, processes, findings, and own day-to-day life through photos, videos, articles, and interactive challenges.